 DroneDeploy adheres to the principles of secure by design and privacy by design through our Secure Development Lifecycle.
 The DroneDeploy SDL incorporates key components from the industry standard Security Development Lifecycle models such as the Microsoft Security Development Lifecycle and OWASP Software Application Maturity Model.

 DroneDeploy's software design phase introduces security and privacy requirements in the design phase of the project.
 All engineers at DroneDeploy are required to undergo application security training prior as part of their employment.

-Prior to the completion of a software component, the component undergo a security risk assessment which determines the level of risk for a component.
+Before the completion of a software component, the component undergoes a security risk assessment which determines the level of risk for a component.
 The risk analysis leverages best practices from the OWASP Top 10 as well as language and infrastructure specific best practices that are unique to the DroneDeploy environment.
-Based on this analysis, each project has a set of requirements that must be fulfilled prior to the project going into production.
+Based on this analysis, each project has a set of requirements that must be fulfilled before the project going into production.

 All workstations used to access DroneDeploy systems must are configured to comply with our internal standards for security.
 Our default configuration requires all devices to have full-disk encryption, strong passwords, and by locked when idle.
 Workstations are required to be kept up to date with the latest system security patches.